 After painstakingly wrapping up cookies so they’d make the trip without shattering, I’m bummed that I left them behind.
 My family will be even more so!

 One of them was these Chocolate Hazelnut Thumbprints with Kahula Ganache.
 I wanted these to have a coffee-like theme, and yet, I didn’t actually include coffee or espresso in the cookies.
 Probably a good thing, since not everyone really likes coffee, but may really like Kahlua and hazelnuts.

-I’ve made a similar chocolate thumbprint cookie for Christmas, and it was these Peppermint Patty thumbprints.
+I’ve made a similar chocolate thumbprint cookie for Christmas, and it was these Dark Chocolate Peppermint Patty Thumbprints.
 They’re a soft and chewy chocolate cookie, but they’re sturdy enough to hold a big dollop of ganache in the center.
 You know how thumbprints are distinctly a little bit denser than most cookies so that the centers will hold up with filling!

-These chocolate thumbprints are dusted with finely chopped hazelnuts, and filled with a semi-sweet chocolate ganache, spiked with Kahlua.
+These Chocolate Hazelnut Thumbprints with Kahlua Ganache are dusted with finely chopped hazelnuts, and filled with a semi-sweet chocolate ganache, spiked with Kahlua.
 Ganache is one of the best foods in the world without booze, but is that much more ridiculous when given a boozy jolt.